 From a premise stand point Psychomania is easily the most bizarre biker gang film that has ever been unleashed on the public.
 There are many elements in this film that require a leap of faith from the viewer.
 Most notably the how someone is able to come back from the dead.
 If they really believe that is it possible to do so at the moment of their death.
 Besides the living dead angle.
 The film also features a frog worshiping cult that is lead by a mild mannered butler Shadwell.

-Trying to mix horror and comedy is a very tricky proposition and this film does it with mixed results.
 Another area where the film does not quite gel are the performances from its cast.
-The only performance that leaves any lasting impression is Nicky Henson (Witchfinder General) in the role of Tom Latham, the leader of the biker gang.
+With this film’s standout performance being Nicky Henson (Witchfinder General) in the role of Tom Latham, the leader of the biker gang.
 He gives a brooding performance of a young man who is consumed by his angst.
 Another performance of note is George Sanders (All About Eve) in the role of Shadwell.
 This would mark his final screen appearance.
 He would commit suicide shortly after completing this film.

 The shortcomings of the plot aside.
 Where this film really excels are its stylish cinematography, moody score and rock solid stunt work.
 In a film that has many standout moments visually.
 The most iconic moment involves Tom Latham leaping out from his grave while riding his motorcycle.